An object that manages and advertises peripheral services exposed by this app.

 bluetooth-peripheral background mode, the contents of its services become disabled when it’s in the background or in a suspended state.
 In this scenario, any remote central trying to access the service’s characteristic value or characteristic descriptors receives an error.

 Before you call

-CBPeripheral methods, the state of the peripheral manager object must be powered on, as indicated by the
+CBPeripheral methods, the peripheral manager object must be in the powered-on state, as indicated by the

 CBPeripheral.
-This state indicates that the peripheral device (your iPhone or iPad, for instance) supports Bluetooth low energy and that its Bluetooth is on and available to use.
+This state indicates that the device (your iPhone or iPad, for instance) supports Bluetooth low energy and that its Bluetooth is on and available for use.